chandubhargav1010/todolist/README.md

 - [ ] **Import/Export**: Support for CSV, PDF formats
 - [ ] **Offline Support**: Progressive Web App (PWA) capabilities

-## 🐛 Known Issues

-- None currently reported.
-If you find any issues, please create a GitHub issue.

-## 📄 License

-This project is open source and available under the [MIT License](https://opensource.org/licenses/MIT).

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to:
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

-## 📞 Support

-If you have questions or need help:
-1. Check the usage guide above
-2. Review the code comments in the source files
-3. Create an issue for bugs or feature requests

----

 **Happy task managing! 📝✨**